 At Lingdale, we want all our children and their parents to have a happy and supported transition into Nursery.
-We have close links with the local pre-school providers and our own 2 year old provision.
-The EYFS leader oversees our 2 year old provision and liaises closely with other providers during the period prior to the child entering nursery.
+We have close links with the local pre-school providers, health visitor and our own 2-year-old provision.
+SLT oversees our 2-year-old provision/Nursery and liaises closely with the room leader and class teacher during the period prior to the child entering Nursery/Reception.
 We recognise the importance of the role of parents and the significant influence that they have already played in the early education of their child.
-We aim to build strong links in order to benefit and enhance the development and well being of each child.
-During the weeks prior to their child starting nursery, parents and children are involved in a range of activities:
+We aim to build strong links in order to benefit and enhance the development and wellbeing of each child.
+During the weeks prior to their child starting Nursery, parents and children are involved in a range of activities.